milenbubi/webcameras/README.md

 # WebCameras

 This project showcases live web cameras from border checkpoints across Bulgaria and Southeast Europe.
 It allows users to monitor real-time traffic, queues, and border conditions at key crossing points.

+🌐 **Explore the site here:** [https://chan180.net](https://chan180.net)

 ## Technologies

 - **Frontend:** Built with React and MUI5, using React components and Material UI for styling
 - **Backend:** PHP scripts handle visit tracking and statistics
 - **Database:** MySQL
 - **Hosting:** Hostinger